Babyshambles

-Babyshambles were an English rock band established in London.
+Babyshambles are an English rock band established in London.
 The band was formed by Pete Doherty (lead vocals, rhythm guitar) during a hiatus from the Libertines.
-As of 2013 the band includes Mick Whitnall (lead guitar), Drew McConnell (bass guitar, backing vocals) and Adam Ficek (drums, percussion).
-Babyshambles have released three albums—Down in Albion (2005), Shotter's Nation (2007) and Sequel to the Prequel (2013)—three EPs and a number of singles.
+Other long-time members included Mick Whitnall (lead guitar), Drew McConnell (bass guitar, backing vocals), Patrick Walden (lead guitar) and Adam Ficek (drums, percussion).
+Babyshambles have released three albums — Down in Albion (2005), Shotter's Nation (2007) and Sequel to the Prequel (2013) — as well as three EPs and a number of singles.

 History

 Early history and touring (2003–2005)

 In mid-2003, Pete Doherty was banned from playing with the Libertines until he could overcome his substance abuse problems.
 As a response, Doherty formed an alternative band, and recruited former Libertine Steve Bedlow as vocalist.
 Initially, Doherty planned on calling his new band T'Libertines, because of the band's Yorkshire connection – the line-up of the band at the time consisted mainly of Yorkshiremen.

 On the night Babyshambles' first gig was scheduled to take place, Doherty was arrested for burgling Carl Barât's flat.
 After he was charged and released, his friend Dean Fragile organized a new gig at the Tap'n'Tin.
 The performance received mixed reviews.

 Doherty was sentenced to six months' imprisonment for his crime.
 His sentence was later reduced on appeal to two months.
 When he was released from prison, Doherty rejoined The Libertines and sidelined the Babyshambles project.
 However, he found time to record the band's first single, "Babyshambles", which was released in April 2004 on High Society Records.
 The artwork was by Sophie Thunder.
 The single was limited to 2000 CDs and 1000 7" vinyl copies.

 In the early summer of 2004, Doherty once again found himself cast out of The Libertines because of his drug use.
 As a result, Doherty brought Babyshambles to the fore with Patrick Walden on guitar, Gemma Clarke on drums and Peter Perrett's two sons, Jamie and Peter Junior, on guitar and bass respectively.
 Doherty organised several gigs and the band began to gain respect in their own right, even though Doherty missed a number of appearances.
 The band's lineup underwent several changes before stabilizing during the late summer of 2004 with Doherty on vocals, Patrick Walden on guitar, Gemma Clarke on drums and Drew McConnell on bass.